clairemoorecantwell/learnLexicalConstraints/readme.md

 `predictProbs(w,t=None,decayRate=None,decayType=None)` calculates the predicted probabilities of each candidate according to a vector of weights `w`.
 Begins by calling `calculateHarmony`, which can call `decayLexC`, hence you can give it the appropriate parameters

-`getPredWinner(theory)` Get a winner based on your theory - if MaxEnt (currently the only one implemented), sample to get that winner.
+`getPredWinner(theory)` Get a winner based on your theory - if `MaxEnt` (currently the only one implemented), sample to get that winner.
 Returns a string that's the actual surface form winner, as well as the entire candidate object that's the winner.

 `getObsWinner(theory)` Get an observed winner by sampling from the observed distribution over candidates.
 If there's a sole observed winner, that one will always be returned by this function.
 Returns a string that's the surface form of the observed winner, and also returns the entire candidate object.

+`compareObsPred(theory,w,strategy = 'sample', t=None,decayRate=None,decayType=None)` Compares observed to predicted winner, using one of two strategies.
+Either samples from both the predicted and the observed distributions, and compares those samples to see if there's an error, or if `strategy` = `HDI`, it samples from the predicted distribution, and then checks whether that sampled form is one of the most probable candidates for in the observed distribution.

-`compareObsPred(theory,w,t=None,decayRate=None,decayType=None)` Calls `getPredWinner` and `getObsWinner`, and compares the observed to the predicted winner to see if there's an error.
+If `sample`, the default, it calls `getPredWinner` and `getObsWinner`, and compares the observed to the predicted winner to see if there's an error.
 The function also calls `predictProbs`, which calls `calculateHarmony` and `decayLexC`, so altogether, it calculates the current values for the lexical constraints, and it calculates harmonies and probabilities given the current set of both general and lexical constraint weights, and then it samples and sees if the observed thing matches the predicted thing.
 Returns whether or not there was an error (0 if no error, 1 if error), and the candidate objects for the observed candidate and the predicted candidate.
 NOTE ON HIDDEN STRUCTURE:  **hidden structure still in progress.  check back later **

 ## Tableaux